 Recently, the LMCD has been involved in two programs concerning management EWM.
 These include:

-Riparian lakeshore owners also have the ability to manage EWM and other invasive plants around their docks.
+Riparian lakeshore owners have the ability to manage EWM and other invasive plants around their docks.
 For residents interested in chemical treatment or private mechanical harvesting, the MN DNR publishes the following lists of licensed Commercial Aquatic Pesticide Applicators and Licensed Mechanical Control Companies: